vipalade/bubbles/README.md

 ### The client

 The client displays multiple moving bubbles:
- * one bigger bubble - the personal one which can be moved by the user (via mouse or touch) and/or automatically by a bubble auto pilot.
+ * one bigger bubble - the personal one which can be moved by the user (via mouse or touch) and/or automatically by a bubble "auto pilot".
  * other smaller bubbles, one for every other client registered on the same room on the server.

 So, every client will display in real time all the bubbles in a room at the position in the client they originate.